oslabs-beta/saamsa/README.md

 Saamsa is an easy-to-use web & desktop application built to work with Kafka that:

 - Displays consumer-level load on an individual broker
-- Displays producer-level load on the topic level
+- Displays previous producer-level load on the topic level via topic-message-offsets
 - Allows you as the developer to see what consumer is consuming what data, which groups they belong to, and if any sticky or stale consumers need to be remedied.
 - Allows you to see how your data is stored on topics and if your data rate is causing batching issues, leading to an imbalance of messages on individual partitions
-- Allows you as the developer to circumvent the black box nature of Kafka and really get the behind-the-scenes of their implementation of the Kafka system and assess if everything is behaving as expected
+- Allows you as the developer to circumvent the black box nature of Kafka and really get the behind-the-scenes of your implementation of the Kafka system and assess if everything is behaving as expected
-- Allows you to visualize load balancing on Kafka brokers and to customize if necessary.
+- Allows you to visualize load balancing on multiple Kafka brokers and to remedy any unbalanced loads on any topics.

-The second aspect of Saamsa dives further into Kafka than data visualization.
-It allows for single replication with exactly-once written commits and continuous real-time load balancing on a single topic on the same broker.
+- Allows for single replication with exactly-once written commits and continuous real-time load balancing on a single topic on the same broker.
 This ensures data integrity and efficient read/write operations for maximal performance.
-All of this is done simply with a click of a button to make the developer experience with Kafka as smooth as possible!
-This functionality is achieved through a custom Kafka streams API implementation which gets attached to the provided topic.
-It replicates the data in real-time as an independent consumer and producer to the Kafka topic, ensuring no interference with native consumers and producers.
+- This functionality is achieved through a custom Kafka streams API implementation which gets attached to the provided topic.
+- It replicates the data in real-time as an independent consumer and producer to the Kafka topic, ensuring no interference with native consumers and producers.

 ## Table of Contents